jkerai1/ImpTemplate/README.md

 # Useful Notes:

-Program works in Juypter notebook quite well
+Program is easiest to use in Juypter notebook.
+Jupyter also lets you open .txt as well

 ctrl + c interrupts python terminal but ctrl shift c (copying as raw text) does not